d8ahazard/sd_dreambooth_extension/README.md

 having the right diffusers version is the cause of the 'UNet2DConditionModel' object has no attribute ' enable_gradient_checkpointing' error message, as well as safety checker warnings.

+## IF YOU ARE HAVING ISSUES WITH REQUIREMENTS AFTER INSTALLING, LOOK BELOW

-To force sd-web-ui to *only* install one set of requirements, we can specify the command line argument:
+To force sd-web-ui to *only* install one set of requirements and resolve many issues on install, we can specify the command line argument:

 set/export REQS_FILE=.\extensions\sd_dreambooth_extension\requirements.txt